-But these are not static still-life vignettes, they come with a chase scene.
-This is a pictorialist demonstration in composition.
-The sunlight appears to visibly race across the wall infusing the scene with a warm glow and in that perfect fraction of a second everything is in absolute balance and all of our current worries are forgotten and we can once again breathe.
+These are not static vignettes; there is a chase scene.
+Sunlight appears to visibly race across the wall infusing the scene with a warm glow and in that perfect fraction of a second everything is in absolute balance and all of our current worries are forgotten and we can once again breathe.

 Contact: 0407 822 160

-I'm a big fan of loud in-your-face rock!
-Several years ago I had the opportunity to photograph an incredible collection of old 8 track carts up in Queensland.
+Several years ago I had the opportunity to photograph an incredible collection of old 8 track cartridges up in Queensland.
 The tapes were all beaten up, stored in dusty old boxes and had been played half to death.
 But the sheer breadth of the collection was astounding!
-It was a perfect musical snap shot of the 1970's and the music that I love...
+It was a perfect musical snap shot of the 1970's and the music that I love.

 Contact: 0407 822 160